ncatlab/nlab-content/pages/5/0/4/0/405/content.md

 ###### Proposition

 The Cauchy completion of the distributive lattice cube category is equivalent to the full subcategory of [[Pos]] consisting of finite (bounded) lattices.
-The Cauchy completion of the join lattice cube category is equivalent to the subcategory of [[Pos]] consisting of finite (bounded) distributive lattices and morphisms preserving binary joins.
+The Cauchy completion of the join semilattice cube category is equivalent to the subcategory of [[Pos]] consisting of finite (bounded) distributive lattices and morphisms preserving binary joins.

 =--